-The MFL course integrates theory with practice and two-thirds of your time will be spent in a school, where you will be working closely with mentors and other school staff.
+The course is essentially practical and two-thirds of your time will be spent in school where you will be working closely with mentors and other school staff.

 Throughout the year you will be engaged in considering a range of subjects including:

-research into the pedagogy and psychology of learning MFL
+* Research into the pedagogy and psychology of learning computer science

 Applicants whose first language is not English, and who do not have GCSE English language at grade C or above, require English language proficiency at a minimum of IELTS band 6.5 or equivalent with no component less than 6.0.

-Qualified Teacher status (QTS) on recommendation to the Teaching Agency.
+Qualified Teacher status (QTS) on recommendation to the National College for Teaching and Leadership.